coffeeandscripts/pystocker/README.md

 Built using python and ncurses, pystocker is a command-line based utility that provides simple and versatile interface to track stocks around the world.

 Featuring a series of permanent tickers of general market information at the top, you can follow many different features of a single stock and compare them to others.
 To provide a more visual experience, each of the stocks is color coded to signify the performance on the day.
 Additionally, you are able to sort the columns based alphabetically or ascending/descending for individual types of data.
+Displaying historical data for the stocks of your choice is easy.

 Below is an example of pystocker in action: